MartinWeb74/movies-app/README.md

-# movies-app
+# Movies App
-Use the themoviedb.org to display and search movies
+## Use the themoviedb.org to display and search movies

 ## Home page displays feature movies for today